radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 > When receiving an Access-Request, servers MUST consult the value of the "require Message-Authenticator" flag prior to accepting the packet for processing.
 This flag MUST NOT be consulted for other types of request packets.
 >
-> If "require Message-Authenticator" flag is set to “false”, RADIUS servers MUST follow legacy behavior for validating and enforcing the existence of Message-Authenticator in Access-Request packets.
+> If "require Message-Authenticator" is set to “false”, RADIUS servers MUST follow legacy behavior for validating and enforcing the existence of Message-Authenticator in Access-Request packets.
 For example, enforcing the requirement that all packets containing EAP-Message also contain a Message-Authenticator attributes, but otherwise accepting and validating the Message-Authenticator attribute if it is present, while taking no action if the attribute is missing.
 >
-> If "require Message-Authenticator" flag is set to "false", RADIUS servers MUST also check the value of the "limit Proxy-State" flag and either accept or discard the packet, based on the checks discussed in []{#limit-proxy-state}, below.
+> If "require Message-Authenticator" is set to "false", RADIUS servers MUST also check the value of the "limit Proxy-State" flag and either accept or discard the packet, based on the checks discussed in [](#limit-proxy-state), below.
 >
-> If "require Message-Authenticator" flag is set to “true”, the server MUST examine the Access-Request packets for the existence of the Message-Authenticator attributes.
+> If "require Message-Authenticator" is set to “true”, the server MUST examine the Access-Request packets for the existence of the Message-Authenticator attribute.
 Access-Request packets which do not contain Message-Authenticator MUST be silently discarded.
-The server MUST then validate the contents of the Message-Authenticator and discard packets which fail this validation ({{RFC2869, Section 5.14}}).
+This discard process MUST occur before the Message-Authenticator or Request Authenticator have been validated.
 >
+> For packets which are not discarded by the preceding check, the server MUST then validate the contents of the Message-Authenticator and then discard packets which fail this validation ({{RFC2869, Section 5.14}}).
+>
 > Servers MUST NOT discard a packet based on the location of the Message-Authenticator attribute.
 We extend {{RFC2865, Section 5}} to state that RADIUS clients and servers MUST NOT discard packets based on the order or location of any attribute.
-If the Message-Authenticator passes validation, then the packet is authentic and it has not been modified.
+If Message-Authenticator passes validation, then the packet is authentic and it has not been modified.
 The location of Message-Authenticator within the packet does not matter for authenticated packets.

 The default value for the "require Message-Authenticator" is “false” because many RADIUS clients do not send the Message-Authenticator attribute in all Access-Request packets.
 Defaulting to a value of "true" would mean that the RADIUS server would be unable to accept packets from many legacy RADIUS clients, and existing networks would break.